 - Particles and heavy metals 1980-2017 were recalculated with an increase of max 16% to emissions.
 Speed effect added to the brake wear formula (error in NAEGG co-operation report), recalculation done for the whole timeseries of heavy metals and particles. - Tyre wear added to the selenium calculation, recalculation done for the whole timeseries.

-Inclusion of other PAH-4 species than B(a)P when information is available.
+- Inclusion of calculation of PAH-4 emissions, when information is available.

 3.8 Road abrasion

 1 A 3 b vii Road transport: Automobile road abrasion